STEM Career Mentoring

 Only students who meet the eligibility criteria can apply for a mentor in this program.
 We cannot guarantee all students who apply for this program will be matched with a mentor.
 We will endeavour to match as many students as possible to mentors.

-To be eligible for the STEM Industry Mentoring Program students need to:
+To be eligible for STEM Career Mentoring students need to:

 - Be over 18 years old